infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

 	* creating opportunities for children in which they can learn familial and social values and norms living with their parents and/or members of the extended family; and
 	* supporting parents and/or members of extended families to re-assume their responsibility to cater for their children.

+## Arguments against the push for deinstitutionalisation
+Interestingly, Sneha Care Home has been against this binary pitting of institutional care against the “alternatives” of family and community-based care is the not-implicit assumption that the two are mutually exclusive, that one precludes the other: that institutions weaken familial and community ties, that funding institutional care drains resources from community-based initiatives.

 # Key principles governing restoration interventions
 According to a guideline document on global restoration practices, we need to keep these principles in mind while designing an effective reintegration policy.